letheascetic/coder/docker/README.md

 > A swarm is made up of multiple nodes, which can be either physical or virtual machines.
 The basic concept is simple enough: run docker swarm init to enable swarm mode and make your current machine a swarm manager, then run docker swarm join on other machines to have them join the swarm as workers.

+##### stack

+> A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
+A single stack is capable of defining and coordinating the functionality of an entire application (though very complex applications may want to use multiple stacks).

 ### common command line